 In 1943, British troops returned from fighting in North Africa to London’s rain-slicked streets.
-Dusty and battle-weary, the soldiers sought release.The caroused in the insalubrious nightspots of King Cross and Soho, where the crepe-soled desert boots they wore became known as brothel creepers.
+Dusty and battle-weary, the soldiers sought release.They caroused in the insalubrious nightspots of King Cross and Soho.Here the crepe-soled desert boots they wore became known as “Brothel Creepers”.

 Click here to read more…

-Inspired by the shoes’ suede upper and hardwearing sole, local cobbler adapted and refined the style until they were adopted – in radically streamlined form – by emergent Teddy Boys.
+Inspired by the shoes’ suede upper and hardwearing sole, a local cobbler adapted and refined the style.
+In a radically streamlined form the Creeper was then adopted by emergent Teddy Boys.

-Channelling Edwardian dandyism while cocking a snook at the conservatism of post- Britain, the Teds were young, free and looking for a good time – an attitude reflected in the birth of rock ‘n’ roll.
+Channelling Edwardian dandyism, while cocking-a-snook at the conservatism of post-war Britain the “Teds” evolved.
+They were young, free and looking for a good time.
+This attitude reflected in the birth of Rock ‘n’ Roll.